Did you take a home pregnancy test and get a faint line?

 So, what do we do when we’re staring down a test, wondering if that line is really there?

-This article will help you figure out if that line is legitimate or not, and what to do in either case.
-But first, let’s talk about how pregnancy tests work.

-So, what do we do when we’re staring down a test, wondering if that line is really there?

 This article will help you figure out if that faint line pregnancy test is legitimate or not, and what to do in either case.